Updated : 25/07/2017

 Cross-border commuters in the EU are covered under one national social security system only — in the country where they work.
 The Hungarian authorities' claim is wrong.

-The basic rule is that if you work in more than one EU country but do a substantial part of your work (at least 25%), in your country of residence, you'll be covered by the laws of your country of residence.
+The basic rule is that if you work in more than one EU country, but carry out a substantial part of your professional activities in your country of residence, you are covered by the social security system in your country of residence.

-Are self-employed and do less than a substantial part of your work in your country of residence
+are self-employed and have no substantial activity in your country of residence

-Have a job in one country and do self-employed work in another
+are employed in one country and carry out self-employed work in another

 If you're receiving unemployment benefit from the EU country where you became unemployed, going abroad to look for work won't affect your (or your family's) rights to health cover, family allowance, invalidity or old age pension rights, etc.

 To ensure that you and your family have health cover during a temporary stay abroad, don't forget to get a European Health Insurance Card (EHIC).

 Once you've found a job, various social security rules may apply.

 If you're not receiving benefit from the EU country where you became unemployed and move to another EU country to look for work, the social security authorities will decide by which social security system you'll be covered (health cover, family allowance, etc…).